Cutting-Edge Health Technologies

 Nitrous oxide is a safe and effective sedative agent that is mixed with oxygen and inhaled through a small mask that fits over the nose to help patients relax.
 Nitrous oxide, sometimes called laughing gas, is one option we can offer to help make patients more comfortable during certain procedures.
 It is not intended to put patients to sleep, and the nitrous oxide leaves the body at the end of treatment, so patients may come and go from appointments unaccompanied.
 Nitrous oxide has been used in medicine and dentistry for over 150 years, and is safe for both children and adults.

-At our office, we utilize ozonated water in our dental water units, we insufflate teeth with ozone gas prior to placing dental restorations, and we have ozonated oils for sale in the form of ozonated coconut oil and ozonated jojoba oil.
-Ozone has shown to be very effective in treating tooth decay, periodontal disease, gum/dental abscesses, mouth sores, sensitivity, and bone infections.
+At our office, we utilize ozonated water in our dental water units, we insufflate teeth with ozone gas prior to placing dental restorations, we inject ozone gas during surgical procedures to help with healing, and we have ozonated oils for sale in the form of ozonated coconut oil and jojoba oil.
+Ozone has shown to be very effective in treating tooth decay, periodontal disease, gum/dental abscesses, mouth sores, sensitivity, extraction sites, and bone infections.